kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 By ignoring oldIE, I was able to apply some CSS3 animations and transitions to the site...although not as much as I wanted to.
 I did try to do some things that were more "grand" but ran into cross-browser issues on the modern browsers.
 So for now, these animations and transitions are limited to some of the link rollovers.

 I did spend a few hours trying to apply a [flat design](http://fltdsgn.com/) to the site, but it's tough.
-Flat design, like [Swiss/International design](http://www.smashingmagazine.com/2009/07/17/lessons-from-swiss-style-graphic-design/) before it, is all about designing a whole lot more with a whole lot less...easier said than done.
+Like [Swiss/International design](http://www.smashingmagazine.com/2009/07/17/lessons-from-swiss-style-graphic-design/) before it, flat design is all about designing a whole lot more with a whole lot less...this is easier said than done.

 But while its simplicity is difficult to implement, flat design ties in well with the general simplicity of most blog layouts.
 So I'll probably go with a flat design next time.